OfficeDev/outlook-dev-docs/docs/add-ins/authentication.md

 ---
-title: Authentication options in Outlook Add-ins | Microsoft Docs
+title: Authentication options in Outlook add-ins | Microsoft Docs
-description: Learn about the ways to authenticate a user in an Outlook Add-in.
+description: Learn about the ways to authenticate a user in an Outlook add-in.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins